u7javed/DCGAN_pytorch/README.md

 ![](data/saved_images/epoch_15_checkpoint.jpg)

 The DCGAN is non-conditioned meaning you are unable to choose exact qualities desired from the generated output data.
-For a Conditional-DCGAN please refer my 'Conditional-DCGAN' repository.
+For a Conditional-DCGAN please refer my 'Conditional-DCGAN' repository: https://github.com/u7javed/Conditional-DCGAN

 ## Epoch Progression of DCGAN